gkapoor1/openlms/README.md

+# Open LMS

+The Open LMS distribution can be used for creating learning management system.
+It has been based on composer template provided https://github.com/drupal-composer/drupal-project.

-# Composer template for Drupal projects
+## Composer template for Drupal projects

 [![Build Status](https://travis-ci.org/drupal-composer/drupal-project.svg?branch=8.x)](https://travis-ci.org/drupal-composer/drupal-project)